shreystechtips/pythonbytes/projects/README.md

 ### On selecting a project
-Below is a short list of project ideas.
-You are free to choose one, modify it if you care to, or do something completely not listed here.
-The most important thing to remember as you read and think
+Below is a list of project ideas.
+Choose one to try out; modify it if you like; or make up one of your own.
-is: You will have help from us in making sure your project is not too difficult and not too easy.
-Once you have an idea of what you'd like to do: Talk to us at the club meeting and/or email us to check in.
-To keep your project from being a confusing, impossible, discouraging rotten experience it might help to look for something 'too easy' first and see how it goes.
-Often a simple-sounding project can be surprisingly fun and interesting even if the end result is not a cool new video game;
+The most important thing to remember as you read and think is: Check in with us so we can help make sure you are successful with your project.
+To keep your project work from being confusing, impossible and/or discouraging you might look for something 'very easy' first.
+Often a simple-sounding project can be surprisingly fun and interesting.
-but rather a humble tic-tac-toe player or a pi calculator.

 - **Many interesting project ideas can be found at [Project Euler](https://projecteuler.net/)**